marcoalopez/Python_course/notebooks/installing_Python.md

 conda env export > environment.yml
 ```

-This command exports the list of packages and their versions installed in the currently active conda environment, so that you can quickly share it with anyone.
+This command exports the list of packages and their versions installed in the currently active Conda environment, so that you can quickly share it with anyone.

 > [!TIP]
-> Sharing conda environments with other researchers facilitates reproducibility of research.
-We therefore encourage you to create and share the environment.yml files in which you have performed the data analysis each time you publish a scientific paper.
+> Sharing Conda environments with other researchers makes research more reproducible.
+We encourage researchers to create and share ``environment.yml`` files for each piece of data analysis they perform when publishing a scientific paper.